Fears of rising tensions between Iran and US after oil tankers attacked

 US defence officials believe the Iranians were trying to remove evidence of their role in the attack, CNN reports.

-Mr Pompeo speculated in his address this morning that Iran is "lashing out, because the regime wants our successful maximum pressure campaign lifted".
+Pompeo speculated in his address this morning that Iran is "lashing out, because the regime wants our successful maximum pressure campaign lifted".

 Iran itself has come out swinging in response to the claims, rejecting assertions they were behind the events on Thursday and similar attacks last month against four tankers on the same waterway.